MaximeCulea/gutenberg-patterns-sync/README.md

 ## Installation

+### As a regular plugin

 This package is a regular WordPress plugin.
 You can install and activate it like any other plugin.
-You can install by Composer, it is designed to be installed as a MU plugin (developer‑oriented).

-### As a regular plugin (manual)
 - Copy this folder into `wp-content/plugins/gutenberg-patterns-sync` on your site.
 - In WP Admin → Plugins, activate “Gutenberg Patterns Sync”.

 ### Via Composer (as MU‑plugin)

-This repository is set with Composer type `wordpress-muplugin`, so when installed via Composer it should be installed under `wp-content/mu-plugins/`.
+You can install by Composer, it is designed to be installed as a MU plugin under `wp-content/mu-plugins/` (developer‑oriented).

 #### From Packagist

-Do composer require maximeculea/gutenberg-patterns-sync.
+Do `composer require maximeculea/gutenberg-patterns-sync`

 #### From Github

-- Add into your composer json { "type": "vcs", "url": "https://github.com/MaximeCulea/gutenberg-patterns-sync" }
+- Add into your composer.json `{ "type": "vcs", "url": "https://github.com/MaximeCulea/gutenberg-patterns-sync" }`
-- Include "maximeculea/gutenberg-patterns-sync": "dev-master" in your composer file as require
+- Include `"maximeculea/gutenberg-patterns-sync": "dev-master"` in your composer file as require
-- Before use, launch composer update
+- Before use, launch `composer update`

 ## Commands